-The symptoms of yeast infection in women can range from mild to moderate, according to the Mayo Clinic.
+The symptoms of yeast infection in women can range in severity, according to the Mayo Clinic.
 Although the symptoms can vary from woman to woman, they usually include:

 - Itching and irritation in the vagina and the tissues at the vaginal opening

 - Burning sensation, especially during intercourse or while urinating

 - Vaginal pain and soreness

 - Thick, white, odor-free vaginal discharge with a cottage cheese appearance

 Possible causes of a yeast infection that won’t go away